-Reports will be assembled and presented to the Chief Investment Officer quarterly..
+Reports will be assembled and evaluated on a quarterly basis, and provided to the Chief Investment Officer.

 Summary reports will be assembled and presented to the SURS Investment Committee and the Board of Trustees annually.

 VII.
 Investment Manager Structure

 The Board must make certain strategic decisions regarding the portfolio structure.
 The major types of strategic decisions typically include these: